+194. The circular-flow diagram illustrates how firms goods and services and factors of production.

+- A) buy; sell

+- B) buy; buy

+- C) sell; buy

+- D) sell; sell

+195. In the simplest circular-flow model, households supply and demand .

+- A) capital; barter

+- B) wages and income; capital markets

+- C) factors of production; goods and services

+- D) firms; markets

+196. The circular-flow diagram represents the market for and the market for .

+- A) goods and services; factors

+- B) households; firms

-201. The circular-flow diagram illustrates how firms goods and services and factors of production.
-A) buy; sell B) buy; buy C) sell; buy D) sell; sell 202. n the simplest circular-flow model, households supply and demand A) capital; barter B) wages and income; capital markets C) factors of production; goods and services D) firms; markets 203.
-The circular-flow diagram represents the market for and the market for A) goods and services; factors b) households; firms c) money; goods and services factors; money 204.
-The circular-flow diagram shows the flow of and the flow of A) goods and services; factors b) households; firms c) money; goods and services factors; money 205.
-The circular-flow diagram shows how: A) banks receive deposits and create money.
-B) money, goods and services, and factors of production flow through the economy. the various levels of government allocate tax revenues to meet the needs of socie the work force is educated and trained to increase labor productivity.
-206. The basis of the circular-flow diagram is that: A) the best models avoid making assumptions.
-B) goods and services flow in a circle in the factor market.
-C) resources are sold along with goods and services in the resource market.
-D) the flow of money into each market or sector is equal to the flow of money comin out of that market or sector. ng
+- C) money; goods and services

+- D) factors; money

+197. The circular-flow diagram shows the flow of and the flow of .

+- A) goods and services; factors - B) households; firms - C) money; goods and services - D) factors; money - 198.
+The circular-flow diagram shows how: - A) banks receive deposits and create money. - B) money, goods and services, and factors of production flow through the economy. - C) the various levels of government allocate tax revenues to meet the needs of society. - D) the work force is educated and trained to increase labor productivity. - 199.
+The basis of the circular-flow diagram is that: - A) the best models avoid making assumptions. - B) goods and services flow in a circle in the factor market. - C) resources are sold along with goods and services in the resource market. - D) the flow of money into each market or sector is equal to the flow of money coming out of that market or sector.

-- 207. In the circular-flow diagram the flow of money going into each sector or market is the flow of money coming out of that market or sector.
-A) equal to B) greater than C) less than D) unrelated to - 208.
-In the circular-flow diagram, an individual or a group of people (usually a family) who share their income is a(n): - A) market. - B) factor. - C) household. - D) business. - 209.
-In the circular-flow diagram, a household is: - A) an entity that sells goods and services. - B) an individual or group of people who share their income. - C) an entity that purchases factors of production. - D) a member of a group that is prohibited from buying imported goods and services. - 210.
-In the circular-flow diagram, an organization that produces goods or services for sale is a: - A) market. - B) household. - C) factor. - D) firm. - 211.
-In the circular-flow diagram, a firm is: - A) an organization that produces goods or services for sale. - B) an individual or a group of people who share their income. - C) an organization that sells factors of production. - D) an organization that purchases goods and services. - 212.
+- 200. In the circular-flow diagram the flow of money going into each sector or market is the flow of money coming out of that market or sector. - A) equal to - B) greater than - C) less than - D) unrelated to - 201.
+In the circular-flow diagram, an individual or a group of people (usually a family) who share their income is a(n): - A) market. - B) factor. - C) household. - D) business. - 202.
+In the circular-flow diagram, a household is: - A) an entity that sells goods and services. - B) an individual or group of people who share their income. - C) an entity that purchases factors of production. - D) a member of a group that is prohibited from buying imported goods and services. - 203.
+In the circular-flow diagram, an organization that produces goods or services for sale is - a: - A) market. - B) household. - C) factor. - D) firm. - 204.
+In the circular-flow diagram, a firm is: - A) an organization that produces goods or services for sale. - B) an individual or a group of people who share their income. - C) an organization that sells factors of production. - D) an organization that purchases goods and services.' - 205.
 In the circular-flow diagram, the product market is where: - A) firms buy goods and services. - B) firms buy resources used to produce goods and services. - C) households buy goods and services. - D) households buy resources used to produce goods and services.

+- 206. Households buy goods and services in the markets.

-A) factor
+- A) factor

-B) product
+- B) product

-C) resource
+- C) resource

-D) financial
+- D) financial